pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

     identifying vulnerable elderly individuals during the COVID-19 pandemic.
 34th REVES (Réseau Espérance de Vie et Santé) meeting.
     Padua, 2023.
--

-### Validation of a frailty indicator during the COVID-19 pandemic
+-   Validation of a frailty indicator during the COVID-19 pandemic.
     Population days, Meeting of the Italian Association for Population Studies.
-Rome, 2023 (talk).
+Rome, 2023.

-### Identification of neighbourhood clusters on data balanced by a poset-based approach
+-   Identification of neighbourhood clusters on data balanced by a poset-based approach.
 StatisticAll, Italian festival of statistics and demography.
-Treviso, 2022 (talk).
+Treviso, 2022.
+-

 ### Not only pharmacovigilance data: the use of biochemical features in drug adverse events prediction